Samba de Amigo: Reception

 In Japan, Game Machine listed Samba de Amigo on their February 1, 2000, issue as being the most-successful dedicated arcade game of the month.
 It went on to be the highest-grossing dedicated arcade game of 2000 in Japan.

-Blake Fischer reviewed the Dreamcast version of the game for Next Generation, rating it five stars out of five, and stated that "It's different, it's wacky, and it's insanely fun.
+Blake Fischer reviewed the Dreamcast version of the game for Next Generation, rating it five stars out of five, and stated: "It's different, it's wacky, and it's insanely fun.
 Just shake your Maraca's and watch the monkey dance - that's all you need."

 The Dreamcast version of Samba de Amigo was met with nearly universal positive reviews, garnering an 89% average at Metacritic.
-Famitsu magazine scored the Dreamcast version of the game a 32 out of 40.
+Famitsu scored the Dreamcast version of the game a 32 out of 40.
 Critics praised it for its unique and addictive gameplay, while the most common criticism was how the game could not be enjoyed without the expensive Maraca controllers.

 In addition, Samba de Amigo won the following awards: